 I do realize this makes 2 no-bake treats in a week though.
 I don’t know about you, but I like some variety.
 Then again, I can never have too many no-bake treats(especially but not exclusively in summer) that I can whip up in minutes and enjoy without guilt.
 Or feed to my kids for breakfast without guilt, whether it be first, second, third or even fourth breakfast because that’s how things go in this house.

 So, moving on… These are the “raw” version of your favorite peanut butter cookie.
 I’m hoping to post a regular baked peanut butter cookie pretty soon, but I got the craving for something more like these and so these came first.

-I say “raw” because my peanut butter is not raw.
+I say “raw” because my peanut butter (this homemade peanut butter) is not raw.
 It is made with roasted nuts, but I’m pretty sure you could make a raw version if you really wanted.
 My peanut butter is only peanuts though, no extra oil or even salt or sugar.
 These aren’t exactly overpoweringly peanutty.
 I’m hoping you understand what I mean by that sentence because I’m not sure it makes sense.

 Like I said, not crazy in-your-face peanut flavor, but still enough peanut flavor to know they’re supposed to be peanut butter cookies.
 Plus all the awesomeness of brown sugary dates wrapped up in a creamy, crunchy peanut buttery cookie.
 Yum!

 Sorry for the picture overload, I loved these little guys and had fun tweaking my pictures just a little bit each time I took more.